IanHo2019/Python-Practice-Files/README.md

 # Python Practice Files
 This repository collects datasets for Python practice.
 The following will provide some basic information on each dataset.

-I sincerely thank Professor Kim Ruhl for his Python lecture in 2021 Fall at University of Wisconsin-Madison.
+I sincerely thank Professor [Kim J. Ruhl](https://kimjruhl.com/) for his Python lecture in 2021 Fall at University of Wisconsin-Madison.

 ## DateTime Package
 ### osk.csv